Balmy…the moment you step off of the plane in Cairns and smell the moist sweet tropical breeze you know you’re in North Queensland.

 It’s a vast expanse of pristine sand as far as the eye can see, lined with miles of dotted coconut trees.
-This world heritage listed beach is surrounded by national park and most of the accommodation is about keeping that feeling of nature and space.
+This world heritage listed beach is surrounded by national park.
+Most of the accommodation is about keeping that feeling of nature and space.

-You might just pause a while here – as it may seem that time has totally stood still- and yet you’ve already done and seen so much.
+You might just pause a while here.
+It may seem that time has totally stood still- and yet you’ve already done and seen so much.
 Then it may occur to you that with all this interacting with nature and breathing in the tranquillity you haven’t even headed out to the reef yet!